nimble-dev/nimbleHMC/joss/paper/paper.md

 `nimble` [@de2017programming], `jags` [@plummer2003jags], `pyMC`
 [@fonnesbeck2015pymc], and `Stan` [@carpenter2017stan].
 Each such package provides a language for specifying general hierarchical model structures, and supplying data.
-Following specification of the problem, each package generates an MCMC algorithm which specifically samples from the target posterior distribution of the specified model, and executes this algorithm to generate a sequence of samples from this distribution.
+Given a hierarchical model and associated data, each package generates an MCMC algorithm customized to generate samples from the posterior distribution of the specified model, which is then executed to generate a large number of samples.
 These packages differ, however, in their approaches to sampler assignment for each unobserved model dimension.
 As sampling techniques vary in terms of computational demands and the quality of the samples produced, the effectiveness of the MCMC algorithms may vary depending on the software used, and the particular model at hand.
-Each software package provides a valid, but distinct approach for assigning samplers to define the MCMC algorithm.
+Each software package provides a valid, but distinct approach for assigning samplers to define an MCMC algorithm.

 Among general-purpose MCMC software packages, `nimble` uniquely provides the ability to specify which samplers